-- Sets the Agenda - The spouse who files first gets to set the agenda.
-When you initiate divorce proceedings, the judge hears your evidence first and, as a result, you get to control the order in which the court considers the issues.
+- Sets the Agenda - When you initiate divorce, the judge hears your evidence first; as a result, you get to control the order in which the court considers the issues.
 If you want the first opportunity to convince the court how to rule, it would benefit you to file first.

-- Requests Temporary Orders - By filing first, you and your attorney can ask the family court to grant temporary orders at the very start of the case to help protect your rights throughout the process.
+- Requests Temporary Orders - By filing first, you and your divorce attorney can ask the family court to grant temporary orders at the very start of the case to help protect your and your family's legal rights throughout the entire process.

-- Send a Message - Initiating the divorce proceedings sends a clear message to the other side that you mean business and that you are serious about the divorce.
+- Send a Message - Initiating the divorce proceedings sends a clear message to the other side that you mean business.

 - Surprises the Opposition - Filing first gives you the element of surprise.
 This might be an appropriate response in a highly-contentious relationship, to offset similar tactics by your spouse and his or her lawyer.